A central page for references, papers cited and resources linked on this website.

 1. It has been known since late 2009 that only around 50% on average of the nicotine in e-liquid is transferred into the vapour, due to the work of the professional chemists on ECF:

 2. The first published study to address ecig nicotine transfer efficiency.
 The study found that on average, approximately 55% of nicotine in e-cigarette refill liquid ('e-liquid') is transferred to the vapour.
-Referred to as 'Goniewicz 1'.
+We refer to this study as 'Goniewicz 1'.

 Nicotine Levels in Electronic Cigarettes